OpenNebula/docs/source/operation/vm_setup/vcenter.rst

 * Import in OpenNebula, the datastores where the template's virtual hard disks are located.
 * Import the template in OpenNebula.

-The last two steps can be done using Sunstone or the CLI as explained in the :ref:`Import vCenter Resources section <import_vcenter_resources>`
+The last two steps can be done using Sunstone or the CLI as explained in the :ref:`Import vCenter Resources section <vcenter_import_resources>`

 .. include:: template.txt